Pictured recipe: Thai Grilled Chicken with Sweet & Spicy Dipping Sauce

-Chicken thighs and drumsticks run around $2.50 per pound and they’re AWESOME on the grill.
+Bone-in chicken thighs are just $3 per pound and drumsticks are even less, around $2 per pound and both are absolutely delicious.
 Dark meat is not only less expensive than white meat, but it's a little more forgiving when you cook it.
 White meat tends to dry out if you overcook it, but chicken thighs and drumsticks tend to stay moist even if you overcook them a little.
 (They have a slightly higher amount of fat and more connective tissue than breast meat, but more iron too.)
 Plus, bones act as insulators that slow the cooking process.
 That prevents the meat from drying out, hence the phrase "tender at the bone."

-This is what I’ll be grilling when I have a hankering for a New York strip steak (which is too expensive at around $9.50 per pound).
-Sirloin is less expensive at around $6 per pound.
-It has less fat than a strip steak, and because of that it can be a little dry.
+Craving a New York strip steak?
+Sirloin is less expensive at around $11 per pound (compared to $15 per pound for strip).
+It has less fat than a strip steak, and because of that, it can be a little dry.
 But that's easily remedied by watching it closely to prevent overcooking or by turning it into kebabs.
 Just cut it into 1-1/2-inch cubes and thread it onto a skewer with some veggies.
 And here's another money-saving tip: by pairing your steak kebabs with vegetables (which tend to be a lot cheaper than meat) means you won't need to buy as much sirloin to make your meal.

-Let's not forget about burgers!
-Ground beef is still pretty cheap at around $4.50 per pound.
+Let's not forget about hamburger!
+Ground beef is still pretty cheap at around $6.50 per pound.
 Opt for 90%-lean or leaner to keep fat and calories in check.
 And if you don't use up all the ground beef you get in a package, you can easily freeze it for future use in an airtight bag.

 For those who don't like red meat or simply want to eat something different, don't forget about ground turkey.
-It's about $4 per pound and it's a good stand-in for ground beef.
+It's also more affordable than ground beef, at about $5.50 per pound and it's a good stand-in for ground beef.
 It's usually made from dark meat (which makes it moist) and it's mild in flavor, so it's good to mix in other flavor elements like fresh herbs, onion or flavorful cheese to jazz it up.